-At the global level, it is assumed that much less plastic debris is transported by wind than by rivers though, in contrast with rivers, there is no global estimate of the input through this pathway.
+At the global level, it is assumed that much less plastic debris is transported by wind than by rivers (UNEP and GRID-Arendal, 2016) though, in contrast with rivers, there is no global estimate of the input through this pathway.
 However, wind transport of plastic debris may be significant, particularly in arid and semi-arid areas with reduced surface runoff and dry and windy conditions.
 Wind may be an important localized pathway for lightweight debris, particularly from waste dumpsites located near or at the coast line, or beside watercourses.
-During intense storms such as blizzards or hurricanes, wind can mobilize debris that would not normally be available for transport and carry it directly into rivers and the ocean Wind-blown litter is likely to be likely considerable as the Arctic is characterized by windy shorelines, it is dry, with frozen ground, for a large part of the year, and there is multitude of small communities with open dumpsites near the ocean.
+During intense storms such as blizzards or hurricanes, wind can mobilize debris that would not normally be available for transport and carry it directly into rivers and the ocean (Lebreton et al., 2012).
+Wind-blown litter is likely to be likely considerable as the Arctic is characterized by windy shorelines, it is dry, with frozen ground, for a large part of the year, and there is multitude of small communities with open dumpsites near the ocean.

-Though atmospheric circulation has been proven to provide an efficient pathway for the transportation of microfibres and small plastic particles elsewhere (Cai et al., 2017; Dris et al., 2017) there are to date no published data on plastics and microplastics in air and precipitation in the Arctic region
+Though atmospheric circulation has been proven to provide an efficient pathway for the transportation of microfibres and small plastic particles elsewhere (Cai et al., 2017; Dris et al., 2017), there are to date no published data on plastics and microplastics in air and precipitation in the Arctic region (Halsband and Herzke, 2017).

 Oceanic input

 Last, but nonetheless very important, is the input of plastic particles through the movement of marine water masses by currents.
 The Arctic marine region is well connected to the global ocean through the southern edges of the Norwegian Sea and the Greenland Sea (Denmark Strait) where it meets the North Atlantic Ocean and through the Bering Strait and the Bering Sea exchanging with the North Pacific Ocean.
-The influence of the Atlantic is much larger than that of the Pacific as most of the water in the Arctic Ocean originates from the Atlantic Ocean (79%) while the inflow through the Bering Strait is very modest (19%)
+The influence of the Atlantic is much larger than that of the Pacific as most of the water in the Arctic Ocean originates from the Atlantic Ocean (79%) while the inflow through the Bering Strait is very modest (19%) (AMAP, 1998).

 The exchange of water, and with it of any drifting plastic pollution, from and to the North Atlantic Ocean has been addressed by the modeling work of van Sebille et al. (2012) that reflected the formation of an accumulation zone on each of the five subtropical basins and one previously unreported patch in the Barents Sea, which they linked to slow surface convergence due to deep-water formation.
-Recently Cózar et al. postulated that both the surface circulation models and the field data reported in their study showed the poleward branch of the Thermohaline Circulation transferring floating debris from the North Atlantic to the Greenland and Barents seas where they would find a dead end of this plastic conveyor belt.
-Before these modeling and field work studies provided details on the accumulation of plastics in the Barents and Greenland seas, Zarfl and Matthies had already estimated the flux of plastic, and that of the toxic substances associated with them, concluding that the fluxes associated with plastic drift are 5 to 6 orders of magnitude smaller than those from the same substances dissolved in the sea water or transported to the region through the atmosphere.
+Recently Cózar et al. (2017) postulated that both the surface circulation models and the field data reported in their study showed the poleward branch of the Thermohaline Circulation transferring floating debris from the North Atlantic to the Greenland and Barents seas where they would find a dead end of this plastic conveyor belt.
+Before these modeling and field work studies provided details on the accumulation of plastics in the Barents and Greenland seas, Zarfl and Matthies (2010) had already estimated the flux of plastic, and that of the toxic substances associated with them, concluding that the fluxes associated with plastic drift are 5 to 6 orders of magnitude smaller than those from the same substances dissolved in the sea water or transported to the region through the atmosphere.
 Nevertheless, they pointed that the significance of various pollutant transport routes does not depend only on absolute mass fluxes but also on bioaccumulation in marine food chains as it will be discussed later.